nilmolne/Text-Mining-The-New-York-Times-Articles/README.md

 ## An Application in Economic Research

-Finally, if you are curious about how can this algorithm be used in Economic Research, take a look at the application in the repository or **click here**.
+Finally, if you are curious about how can this algorithm be used in Economic Research, take a look at the application proposed in the repository or **click here**.

 Enjoy!